ropensci-archive/opendata/README.md

     ads, sidebars and headers using the boilerpipe Java library.
 -   [WikipediR](http://cran.r-project.org/web/packages/WikipediR/index.html):
-    WikipediR is a wrapper for the MediaWiki API, aimed particularly at the Wikimedia 'production' wikis, such as Wikipedia. [on Github](https://github.com/Ironholds/WikipediR)
+    WikipediR is a wrapper for the MediaWiki API, aimed particularly at the Wikimedia 'production' wikis, such as Wikipedia.
+[Source on Github](https://github.com/Ironholds/WikipediR)
 -   [aRxiv](http://cran.r-project.org/web/packages/aRxiv/index.html): An
     R client for the arXiv API, a repository of electronic preprints for computer science, mathematics, physics, quantitative biology,
-    quantitative finance, and statistics. [on
+    quantitative finance, and statistics.
+[Source on
     Github](https://github.com/ropensci/aRxiv).

 ### <a href="#mls" name="mls">#</a> Machine Learning as a Service